 Passing the 1997 Rockies, the Astros establish a new National League team single-season home run mark, hitting their 240th in a 12-5 loss to the Reds at Cinergy Field.
 The slugfest features nine home runs with Cincinnati hitting six and Houston going deep three times.

-At Cinergy Field, Astros' Jose Lima sets a National League record by giving up his 47th home run of the season passing the 1956 mark of Robin Roberts.
-Bert Blyleven holds the major league mark serving up 50 gopher balls as a Twin in 1986.
+At Cinergy Field, Astros' Jose Lima gives up his 47th home run of the season, passing National League record established in in 1956 by Robin Roberts.
+Bert Blyleven holds the distinction of serving up 50 gopher balls as a Twin in 1986 to set the major league mark.

-Mets' closer Armando Benitez blanks the Phillies in the ninth for his 39th save breaking John Franco's club record.
-Franco also appeared in the Mets' 9-6 win.
+Mets' closer Armando Benitez blanks the Phillies in the ninth for his 39th save, breaking southpaw John Franco's club record.
+The left-handed bullpen veteran also appeared in the Mets' 9-6 win.

 Chicago first baseman Fred McGriff becomes the first player to hit 30 home runs in a season for five different teams (Blue Jays, Braves, Cubs, Devil Rays, and Cubs).
 The 'Crime Dog's' first inning PNC poke also sets a record for being the 42nd major league park in which he's gone yard, one more than Ellis Burks of the Indians.